Temmon/plum-generator/readme.md

 > clothing.make()
   'Carnation And Orange Nylon Panty'

-You can also run the server in linux with ./run.sh or probably python run.py
+You can also run the server in linux and maybe mac with ./run.sh or on any? platform with python run.py, but this is just the backend so you can't see anything.
+You can make requests to the REST server that way though.